Special Boat Service: Pre-selection aptitude test

+UKSF selection

+SBS candidates take part in Joint Special Forces Selection alongside SAS candidates, with their selection and training diverging after the end of the JSFS course.
+JSFS lasts ≈ 6 months.
+It is broken down into multiple phases, including cross-country marches in the aptitude phase and teaching and testing soldiering skills in the jungle phase.
+It also involves training in other fields, such escape and evasion and resistance to interrogation (RTI).

-Originally the SBS had its own independent selection programme to qualify as a Swimmer Canoeist, but its selection has now been integrated into a joint UKSF selection alongside candidates for the Special Air Service.
-In the past, the SBS was staffed almost entirely by the Royal Marines; now, all members of His Majesty's Armed Forces can be considered for special forces selection, approximately 40% of all UK Special Forces are recruited from the Royal Marines.
-There are two selection courses per year, one in winter and the other summer.
+Originally, the SBS had its own independent end-to-end selection programme to qualify as a Swimmer Canoeist, but its selection course was integrated into the joint UKSF selection course with candidates for the SAS.
+In the past, the SBS was staffed almost entirely by the Royal Marines.
+Today, all members of His Majesty's Armed Forces can be considered for special forces selection.
+Approximately 40% of all UK Special Forces are recruited from the Royal Marines.

+There are two selection courses each year: one in Winter and the other in Summer.
 Candidates wishing to serve with the Special Boat Service must have completed at least two years regular service and are only accepted into the SBS after completion of the selection process.

+SC3 course

+After passing joint UKSF selection, at which point SAS aspirants have passed, SBS aspirants continue to the Swimmer Canoeist, Third Class (SC3) course, sometimes called the boating and diving course.
+It lasts eight weeks and covers specialist maritime skills such as canoeing, diving, boating, underwater navigation and demolition, negotiating surf zones, and submarine infiltration.
+The course includes a 55 km course in a canoe.
+After passing the SC3 course, SBS aspirants have passed selection as a whole and join an operational troop on probation.
+As SBS marines grow in experience and rank, they take the more advanced SC2 and then SC1 courses.

 Reserve selection

 For SBS(R) selection, only candidates with previous military experience are eligible to enlist.
 Training is carried out in the South of England and candidates are required to complete the following tests over the four-day initial selection course: